skierpage/minibugz/README.md

 ==========
 Just don't.
 OK, <a href="/skierpage/minibugz/blob/master/sql/setup.txt">Linux command-line instructions</a> to set up the database and tables.

-Instead, imagine running it, <a href="https://github.com/skierpage/minibugz/raw/master/docs/minibugs_listbugs_screenshot.png">seeing a list of bugs</a>, then <a href="https://github.com/skierpage/minibugz/raw/master/docs/minibugs_add_screenshot.png">adding one</a>.
-It's like 1997 and "Learn PHP in a Week"
+Instead, imagine running it from these screenshots, <a href="https://github.com/skierpage/minibugz/raw/master/docs/minibugs_listbugs_screenshot.png">seeing a list of bugs</a>, then <a href="https://github.com/skierpage/minibugz/raw/master/docs/minibugs_add_screenshot.png">adding one</a>.
+It's like 1997 and SAMS "Learn PHP in a Week" book.

 Interesting aspects
 ===================